zydou/arti/doc/OnionService.md

 ## Configuring your onion service(s)

-Add a block like this to your arti configuration:
+Add a block like this to your arti configuration.

+(You will probably want to customize it, unless you want this exact behavior.)

 ```
-# The second part of this section's name is a local nickname for this
+# The second part of this section's name ("allum-cepa") is a local nickname
-# onion service.
+# for this onion service.
 #
 # This is saved on disk, and used to tell onion services apart; it is not
 # visible outside your own Arti instance.